Alzheimer's Disease and Brain Awareness

 Why you should care about your brain.

-I’m sure by now that most people have heard the old time saying of you “use it or lose it,” When it
+By now, I’m sure that most people have heard the old time saying of you “use it or lose it,” when it

 neurodegenerative diseases?
-Below I will be discussing prevalence, characteristics, risk factors, as well
+Below I will be discussing prevalence, characteristics, risk factors.
+As well

 as what can be done to prevent decline and keep your brain functioning at its optimal level.

-Be mindful of your Brain.
+Be mindful of your Brain

-increasing, part of this is due to the baby boomer generation, but how can we help them and prevent
+The prevalence of Alzheimer’s is increasing, part of this is due to the baby boomer generation.
+In addition, how can we help them and prevent rapid decline.

 Oxidative Stress and Gene Expression